starkinfra/sdk-ruby/README.md

 puts log
 ```

-## Credit Preview
+### Create CreditPreviews

-You can preview different types of credits before creating them (Currently we only have credit note previews):
+You can preview a credit operation before creating them (Currently we only have CreditNote / CCB previews):

-### Create CreditNotePreviews
-You can preview Credit Notes before the creation CCB contracts:

 ```ruby
 require('starkinfra')